Master of Science in Speech-Language Pathology: FAQs

 - Personal essay.

 We use the Communication Sciences and Disorders Centralized Application Services (CSDCAS).
 In order for CSDCAS to have time to verify all your materials, we recommend you get your materials into CSDCAS at least one month prior to the January 1 deadline.
 Information about how to apply via the centralized application service is available on our website.
-If all your materials are in in by January 1, we will review your file, even if CSDCAS takes up to 4 more weeks to verify all the information.
+If all your materials are in by January 1, we will review your file, even if CSDCAS takes up to 4 more weeks to verify all the information.

 Q: Who reviews the application?